-- Do not hang up unless you are told to do so by the 911 operator. - Instruct another employee to call superintendent or Babette Burnett CHST COSS COSM/Safety Director.
+- Instruct another employee to call superintendent or Babette Burnett/Safety Director.
 If she is not available call the project manager for your job site. - Do not perform First Aid/CPR if you are not qualified to do so.
 Ask if anyone present is qualified to perform CPR/First Aid. - Instruct another employee to go to entrance and wait for emergency medical responders. - Instruct another employee to locate the specific Safety Data Sheet if any chemical is involved in the injury.
 This must be provided to the emergency medical responders.